-Every full moon is named for the season, and August’s is called the Sturgeon Moon.
+Every full moon is named for the season, and August’s full moon is known as the Sturgeon Moon.

 The Sturgeon Moon is also sometimes referred to as the Red Moon, Barley Moon, Green Corn Moon, or Grain Moon.